SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Datasets and Methodology

 \subsubsection{Feature Fusion}

 This study employs residual connection techniques to integrate information from diverse sources, ensuring that the two modules complement each other and collectively form a more powerful graph reasoning mechanism.
-"This approach balances the influence of higher-order interaction patterns on the generalized patterns, achieving equilibrium between the two "social interaction paradigms."
-The corresponding formula is as follows:
+This approach balances the influence of higher-order interaction patterns on the generalized patterns, achieving equilibrium between the two social interaction paradigms.
+The corresponding formula is provided in Appendix Section B (2).

-where \( \omega \) represents the weight, which is an adjustable hyperparameter.
-The integrated features \( \hat{H} \) will serve as the input for the decoder, used to predict DTI.
-Through residual connection feature fusion, this study gains a multifaceted understanding of the complex relationships between drugs and targets.

-\subsubsection{DTI prediction decoder}
+\subsubsection{DTI Prediction Decoder}

 DTI prediction decoder in SOC-DGL cleverly employs the principle of matrix factorization.
 By meticulously decoding these features, it reveals the affinity between drugs and targets, assessing the potential interaction affinity between different drugs and targets.
 This study denotes \( W^L \) as the learnable weight matrix for the mapping from the drug space to the target space within the decoder.
-Inspired by matrix tri-factorization, the formula for DTI prediction decoder is as follows:
+Inspired by matrix tri-factorization, the formula is as follows:

-where \( H^* \) represents the final predicted interaction matrix, and its element \( H_{ij}^* \) denotes the predicted association score between drug \( i \) and target \( j \).
+where $\hat{H}_D$ and $\hat{H}_T$ are obtained through feature fusion, \( H^* \) represents the final predicted interaction matrix.